 The Bottom Line

-Protein not only helps with weight loss in older people, it may improve the ability to function as well.
+Protein not only helps with weight loss in older people, but it may also improve the ability to function as well.
 Make sure you’re getting enough protein in your diet based on your age AND you’re strength training.

 Consultant 360.
 “High Protein Diet Could Improve Physical Function in Older Adults” April 2016.